-Fires shaped much of the landscape in ancient Greece, set mostly by invaders in pre-classical times.
-Fires were also sometimes set by Greeks themselves.
+Much of the landscape in ancient Greece was shaped by fires, set mostly by invaders in pre-classical times, but also sometimes set by Greeks themselves.

 According to an article written by L.G.
 Liacos entitled “Present Studies and History of Burning in Greece,” the Mediterranean climate in Greece, with dry, long, hot summers is ideal for forests.